kdgdkd/ramiho/README.md

 - it allows to save current connexion configuration, and define alternative favorite setups that can be easily loaded
 - all of ramiho's commands can be accessed using a numeric pad (only numbers and mathematical operators)
 - it talks, it may be alive

+ramiho generates a list of connected devices and allows to operate (connect, disconnect, etc) referring to them only by their position in the list.
+This allows for very lean commands; for example,
+- press **1** to see the list of connected devices
+- press **0** to connect all devices to each other
+- **+21** will send the MIDI Out signal from device number 2 to the MIDI In port of device number 1.
+- **-31** will disconnect device number 3 from device number 1

 ## Dependencies
 ramiho main functionalities require only ALSA; that's enough to use it for connexion management (aconnect) and MIDI monitor (aseqdump).